hanspr/mi-ide/config/micro-ide/help/colors.md

     filename: "\\.go$"
 ```

-Micro will match this regex against a given filename to detect the filetype.
+micro-ide will match this regex against a given filename to detect the filetype.
 You
 may also provide an optional `header` regex that will check the first line of
 the file.
 For example: